Zolani Mahola: Solo career (2019–present)

-On 15 August 2019, Mahola officially announced the launch of her solo career as a musician, storyteller and transformational speaker.
+On 15 August 2019, Mahola officially announced the launch of her solo career as a musician and public speaker.

 In November 2019, Mahola wrote and starred in a one woman play based on her life entitled "The One Who Sings" at the Baxter Theatre in Cape Town.
 In 2020 she garnered a coveted Fleur Du Cap award as Best Actress in a Musical for her performance in the play.

-In January 2020, Mahola performed at Kirstenbosch Gardens with multiple Grammy Award-winning cellist Yo Yo Ma.
-The two collaborated with various Capetonian musicians including legendary Xhosa musician and South African "national treasure" Madosini on a song performed at the United Nations in mid 2020 called "Amphibious Soul" in collaboration with the Sea Change Project (creators of My Octopus Teacher) of which Mahola is an ambassador.
+In January 2020, Mahola performed at Kirstenbosch Gardens with multiple Grammy Award-winning cellist Yo-Yo Ma.
+The two collaborated with various Capetonian musicians including legendary Xhosa musician and South African "national treasure" Madosini on a song performed at the United Nations in mid 2020 called "Amphibious Soul" in collaboration with the Sea Change Project (creators of My Octopus Teacher), of which Mahola is an ambassador.

 Mahola released her first fully fledged solo single on the 27th of November 2020 entitled "Remember Who You Are" ahead of her planned 2021 release of her first solo album.
 She released the song as part of her ambassadorship of the Give Her A Crown campaign, a female empowerment platform using storytelling to affect the Gender Based Violence pandemic in South Africa.

 In October 2021, her single "Wawundithembisile" featuring Sun-El Musician was released.
-Her upcoming debut studio album Theta Mama which is scheduled to be released later in 2021.
+The next month, she released her debut album, Thetha Mama, which features collaborations with other Capetonian artists such as Mr Sakitumi, Derek Gripper, Kenza, and Sun-El Musician.